CTSRD-CHERI/cheri-exercises/src/introduction/README.md

 ## Focused adversarial missions
-**Focused adversarial missions** are intended to take 1-3 days, and ask you to exploit, first on an unmodified ISA, and then on a CHERI enabled ISA, documented vulnerabilities in simple "potted" C/C++-language programs provided by the CHERI team.
+**Focused adversarial missions** are intended to take 1-3 days, and ask you to exploit, first on an unmodified ISA, and then on a CHERI-enabled ISA, documented vulnerabilities in simple "potted" C/C++-language programs provided by the CHERI team.
 These missions engage you more specifically in exploitation, and CHERI's security objectives and mechanisms.